 City Councils on their own do not create jobs, but can help create the conditions that favour investments, expansions and growth.

-As a Board member of the Community Economic Development Commission, I have been
+As a Board member of the Community Economic Development Commission during my previous term of council, I have been

 directly involved in the negotiations that allowed companies like Superior Propane (Administrative support), MeaGlow (The Lakehead University Semiconductor Research Lab) and many others, to move to Thunder Bay